-Following the January 2021 Council briefing, City staff from Planning, the City Attorney's Office and the City Manager's Office have also convened several virtual discussions with various commercial property owners in the Station Area to receive feedback and understand interests.
+Following the January 2021 Planning Commission and City Council briefings, City staff from Planning, the City Attorney's Office and the City Manager's Office have also convened several virtual discussions with various commercial property owners in the Station Area to receive feedback and understand interests.
 Conversations with representatives of Costco and the Lee Johnson site are of note as they include some for the largest commercial properties closest to the freeway and the bus rapid transit station.
 Costco expressed that they have no current plans to change their operations or uses on their property and do not want the City to make them a non-conforming use or zone the property in such a way that they are not viable at the current location.
 The Lee Johnson family and Google have publicly stated they are in discussions with Google about Google's potential purchase of their properties.
 Google has expressed to City staff that their development concepts do not need the maximum height described in Alternative 3 but would require more than the height in Alternative 2.
 Google is also seeking as much certainty as possible by December of 2021 in order to make final decisions.

-Project Progress & Previous Council Direction
+Project Progress & Previous Commission and Council Direction

-The project team last updated City Council in January 2021, while the DSEIS comment period was still in-progress.
-At that meeting, City Council received a briefing on the DSEIS alternatives studied and what had been learned from community input to-date.
-Council provided direction to complete the DSEIS public comment period prior to returning to discuss the next steps for the project.
-Additionally, Council requested that the project team complete work to analyze the fiscal components of infrastructure and public service provision and community benefits for the project.
-The Council provided further comments to consider for additional transportation network analysis.
+The project team last updated Planning Commission and City Council in January 2021, while the DSEIS comment period was still in-progress.
+At that meeting, the Commission received a briefing on the DSEIS alternatives studied and what had been learned from community input to-date.
+Commissioners provided several comments requesting that staff provide additional details to help understand the "tradeoffs" between impacts discussed in the DSEIS, and potential benefits that may be attained with the future Station Area Plan.
+At the subsequent City Council briefing, Councilmembers provided direction to complete the DSEIS public comment period prior to returning to either body to discuss the next steps for the project.
+Additionally, City Council requested that the project team complete work to analyze the fiscal components of infrastructure and public service provision and community benefits for the project.
+The Council also provided further comments to consider for additional transportation network analysis.

 In the first quarter of 2021, the team has spent considerable time considering how to best address input from the community, the Planning and Transportation Commissions, and the Council comments received in January.
-This has entailed working with the lead consultant, Mithun, and subconsultants to assess the project scope and consider what additional analysis may be necessary to provide the information requested prior to Council making any decisions about a "preferred alternative" for the final Station Area Plan.
+This has entailed working with the lead consultant, Mithun, and subconsultants to assess the project scope and consider what additional analysis may be necessary to provide the information requested prior to Planning Commission making recommendations, or Council making any decisions, about a "preferred alternative" for the final Station Area Plan.
 This period of planning was not in the original project scope and has resulted in an additional process "step" for project scope reassessment, roughly depicted in Figure 2, below.